delta-io/delta-rs/python/docs/source/index.rst

-Python bindings documentation of delta-rs
+Python deltalake package
 =========================================================

-This is the documentation of the Python bindings of delta-rs, ``deltalake``.
+This is the documentation for the native Python implementation of deltalake.
+It is based on the delta-rs Rust library and requires no Spark or JVM dependencies.
+For the PySpark implementation, see `delta-pyspark`_ instead.

 This module provides the capability to read, write, and manage `Delta Lake`_ tables from Python without Spark or Java.
 It uses `Apache Arrow`_ under the hood, so is compatible with other Arrow-native or integrated libraries such as